-HEAD LEVELING
+LEVELING HEAD

 Leveling of the control head will be necessary when the dental delivery system is first installed and any time that the flex arm spring tension has been adjusted.
-Before leveling, ensure that the swing arm assembly or the PMU post is level.
-For leveling of the swing arm assembly or the PMU post, refer to the installation instructions.

 - 1. Loosen the set screw in the stop block located above and behind the front knuckle (A). - 2.
 With the control in approximate working position for the doctor, use a small level to adjust the angle of the flex arm until it is level. - 3.
-Place the level on the control head inline with the short rigid arm and the front knuckle. - Adjust the dental delivery system head angle by turning the adjustment screw in the front knuckle (B). - 5.
+Place the level on the control head inline with the short rigid arm and the front knuckle. - 4.
+Adjust the dental delivery system head angle by turning the adjustment screw in the front knuckle (B). - 5.
 When the dental delivery system head is level, retighten the set screw in the stop block to secure the adjustment (A).

-FRONT FLEX ARM ROTATION
+ROTATING FRONT FLEX ARM